 Executive Order (E.O.)
 12866 ("Regulatory Planning and Review"; 58 FR 51735 (Oct.
 4, 1993)), as implemented by DOT Order 2100.6B ("Policies and Procedures for Rulemaking"), requires agencies to regulate in the "most cost-effective manner," to make a "reasoned determination that the benefits of the intended regulation justify its costs,' and to develop regulations that "impose the least burden on society."
 DOT Order 2100.6B specifies that regulations should generally "not be issued unless their benefits are expected to exceed their costs."
 In arriving at those conclusions, E.O.
 12866 requires that agencies should consider "both quantifiable measures . . . and qualitative measures of costs and benefits that are difficult to quantify" and "maximize net benefits . . . unless a statute requires another regulatory approach."
 E.O.
 12866 also requires that "agencies should assess all costs and benefits of available regulatory alternatives, including the alternative of not regulating."
-DOT Order 2100.6B directs that PHMSA and other Operating Administrations must generally choose the "least costly regulatory alternative that achieves the relevant objectives"

-unless required by law or compelling safety need.
+DOT Order 2100.6B directs that PHMSA and other Operating Administrations must generally choose the "least costly regulatory alternative that achieves the relevant objectives" unless required by law or compelling safety need.

-E.Ö.
+E.O.
 12866 and DOT Order 2100.6B also require that PHMSA submit "significant regulatory actions" to the Office of Information and Regulatory Affairs (OIRA) within the Executive Office of the President's Office of Management and Budget (OMB) for review.
-This NPRM is a not significant regulatory action pursuant to E.O.
+This proposed rule is a not significant regulatory action pursuant to E.O.
 12866; it also has not designated this rule as a "major rule" as defined by the Congressional Review Act (5 U.S.C.
 801 et seq.).

-PHMSA has complied with the requirements in E.O.
-12866 as implemented by DOT Order 2100.6B and expects that this NPRM may result in cost savings by reducing regulatory burdens and regulatory uncertainty for pipeline facility operators that perform coating surveys and coating remediation activities following the installation, repair, or replacement of pipe.
+PHMSA has complied with the procedural and analytical requirements in E.O.
+12866 as implemented by DOT Order 2100.6B.
+In so doing, PHMSA expects that this proposed rule would result in cost savings by reducing regulatory burdens and regulatory uncertainty for pipeline facility operators by codifying PHMSA's existing exercise of its enforcement discretion to provide that an operator is not required to redesignate existing incidental gathering lines as transmission lines as a result of replacement, relocation, or other changes.
+While PHMSA exercised enforcement discretion for such lines, this change results in cost savings to the extent that operators would otherwise reclassify incidental gathering lines due to regulatory uncertainty or action by State regulators.
 Those cost savings may also result in reduced costs for the public to whom pipeline operators generally transfer a portion of their compliance costs.
 The cost savings of this rulemaking could not be quantified.